solidDoWant/infra-mk3/cluster/tooling/README.md

 ### iperf3

 Runs four [iperf3](https://github.com/esnet/iperf) servers and clients to test network throughput.
 Different ports are used to test bonded link traffic sharing.
 This will eat all bandwidth if left running.

+### request-logger

+Log all HTTP requests (internal and external) to stdout and return a 200 response.